sahilchess/Pokemon-Devboard/JOURNAL.md

 did my bom (this may not be in the hackatime lapses idk im not really sure). this costs alot more than when i look int july so im just gonna buy stmg from the forge shop instead of buying the board. also the forge has its own special bom format so i have one in ignore/ for the bom i will upload for jlcpcb and one in procution/ that is the one for forge.

-note to reviewer: im trying to get the Aula mech keyboard, so could you like not deflate my hours wayyy to much so i wont be able to get that ? just a prefrence no need to follow if i do need a deflation. the aula is 110c btw

 <img width="auto" height="400" alt="image" src="https://github.com/user-attachments/assets/8d5020f6-3b23-46f5-8344-bd91795a2f9d" />